splatcollision/shorthand.js/README.md

 #### Server-side generation of JavaScript from Shorthand statements.

 Ideally Shorthand could be run (via node.js) as part of a build script, and instead of evaluating statements and adding event handlers in-browser, the same statements could be used to generate an application skeleton of some kind.

-#### Animation and Transition Actions

-A library of simple canned animations useful for mockups?
-Yes please!

-These would go something like this:

-    #button1 should animate 'slideleftin' #panel1 on click

-    #button2 should animate 'slideleftout' #panel2 on click

-I'm still figuring out a good syntax for describing these...